jhinrichsen/adventofcode2021/CONTRIBUTING.md

 With proper structure, naming, testing, and benchmarking in place, you’ll not only have a solution that works for your input, but one that is well-engineered and maintainable.
 Good luck, and happy coding!

+## Dont's
+Here are some additional rules to avoid when implementing a solution:

+- looking up solutions online
+- Using a structure that is used to pass parsing results to the solver that has less than three fields.
+Use fields directly instead.
+- Making the solver function a method.
+Use a function instead (https://go.dev/doc/effective_go#methods).
+- Use recursion.
+Never ever use recursion.
+There's two kind of people in this world: those who use recursion, and those that have been woken up by their pager at 3am because of a stack overflow.
+- guess some puzzle input because the corresponding file in `testdata/day{{DAY}}.txt` doesn't exist.
+Instead, stop and wait for the input to be available.